-Auditions for both the Acting and Production programs take place across Canada in April each year.
+Auditions for both the Acting and Production programs take place in April each year.
+Due to the COVID-19 pandemic, individual auditions will be held online in 2021.
 Once you have submitted your application to Langara College you will receive a date and time for your audition as well as an audition package—these emails will be sent beginning in February.

 You will audition for at least one Theatre Arts faculty member.
 Additional adjudicators may also be in attendance.
 During the audition and interview you should be prepared to exhibit sufficient talent and show a high degree of commitment to pursuing a professional career in the theatre or related arts.

-You are required to prepare 2 memorized monologues - one from the audition package we will email to you, and second, a monologue of your own choosing.
-You will be required to present one of the monologues and, you may be asked to do the second monologue at the Adjudicator's discretion.
+You are required to prepare two memorized monologues—one from the audition package we will email to you, and the second, a monologue of your own choosing.
+You will be asked to perform both, in whichever order you like.

-Production students need only prepare 1 monologue chosen from the enclosed pieces.
+Production students need only prepare one monologue chosen from the enclosed pieces.